aih/calaw/README.md

 California's legal codes, now with improved navigation and search.
 This repository contains the python utilities used to parse the CA codes, as well as the code for the website at calaw.tabulaw.com.

-It is released under the [[GNU Public License|http://www.gnu.org/licenses/gpl.html]].
+It is released under the [GNU Public License]: <http://www.gnu.org/licenses/gpl.html>.
 At a future date, I may release it under the (more permissive) MIT license.

-A general overview of the process used in developing the parsers can be found at [[blog.tabulaw.com|blog.tabulaw.com]]
+A general overview of the process used in developing the parsers can be found at <blog.tabulaw.com>

 I will be adding more detailed instructions on installation and use to this README.
 There may also be some redundant files here, which I will be culling over time.